opnsense/docs/source/manual/how-tos/nginx_header_hardening.rst

 .. image:: images/zap_response.png

-You can see a lot of important information here like the used protocol (HTTP/1.1), the Status 200, which means it was successful and a lot of headers.
+You can see a lot of important information here like the used protocol (HTTP/1.1), the status code 200 (which means it was successful) and a lot of headers.
 Some of those headers impact security and ZAP will try to make a recommendation, which may not be always correct but it may help you to find some (forgotten)
 issues:

 .. image:: images/zap_warnings.png

-The colors of the flags show how high the risk is rated so the more red it is, the more impact it has on security.
-The left view conteins a list of the findings, the right view a detailed description of them.
+The colors of the flags show how high the risk is rated so the redder it is, the more impact it has on security.
+The left view contains a list of the findings, the right view contains a detailed description of them.
 Based on this information, you have to decide your further actions.